-In support of its claim, Pfizer submitted an article to the New England Journal of Medicine (NEJM) which summarized the data collected during Phase 2/3 of the clinical trial.
+In support of this claim, Pfizer submitted an article to the New England Journal of Medicine (NEJM) which summarized the data collected during Phase 2/3 of the clinical trial.
 NEJM published the article on December 10, 2020.
 It was on the basis of conclusions drawn from the safety and efficacy data that the Food and Drug Administration (FDA) authorized Pfizer’s COVID-19 vaccine for emergency use.
 (See here for the NEJM article.
 All quotes below are taken from this article, unless otherwise indicated.)

 (Note: Less discernible tricks might still be buried in the full text or hyperlinked supporting documents.
 The two tricks I focus on are easy to see.
 I’m grabbing low-hanging fruit here.)